 - Pay off your balance, once transferred, crazy fast.
 Always pay it off before your APR goes to the normal rate, or you could owe retroactive fees, and may ultimately be paying more in interest in fees than if you had not done the balance transfer at all.

 Here’s a look at some credit cards that offer some form of a zero percent APR balance transfer and even one with no transfer fee on top of that.

-- Introductory APR: 0% Intro APR on Balance Transfers and Purchases for 12 months.
-After that, the APR will be 12.99%-22.99% based on your creditworthiness.
-This APR will vary with the market based on Prime Rate.
+- Introductory APR: 0% Intro APR on Purchases and Balance Transfers for 12 months.
+After that, the APR will be 12.99%-22.99% variable based on your creditworthiness*

 - Transfer Fee: 3% of each balance transfer, $5 minimum.

 - Cashback Rewards: Earn 5% cash back on eligible purchases within the Hilton Worldwide(TM) portfolio of brands, car rental agencies, movie theaters and theme parks from 7/1/13 to 9/30/13, upon enrollment.
 Earn 1% cash back on all other purchases and eligible cash advances.

 - Bonus: Earn $100 cash back after $500 in purchases within the first 3 months of account opening.